Let’s set the record straight.

 - We want to be able to enjoy our retirement and not have to worry about running out of money.

 Truthfully, things have gotten better over the years.
 Especially since we’ve adopted a frugal lifestyle.
-But unlike the Frugalwoods, our desire to become frugal was born out of necessity, not desire.

 Our finances were once an EPIC DISASTER!